heinohein/Arduino-Pro-mini-shield-with-NRF24L01-LCD-and-relays/readme-shield.txt

 J13 connector on PCB Pro mini for programming, 6 pin generic male header.
 Soldered on the side of the PCB and used for loading sketches and Serial IO to a USB port on the PC.
 I use a FTDI FT232RL converter without any hazzle.

 Power to the PCB of the pro mini can also be connected via J13.
 Connect jmp1b and NOT jpm1a to feed power to the other components.
 Also do NOT connect power via J5 nor J6.
 However, if you do not connect voltage to the VCC pin of the Pro mini PCB, then you can supply power with J5 or J6 (and jmp3a), but never sypply power via J13 and J5/J6 simultanously, this may blow up your Arduino.
-In this way you still have Serial IO to your PC over USB and a have very stable power supply.
+In this way you still have Serial IO to your PC over USB AND a have very stable power supply.

 R,R+,R- Pull up/down resitor for A0.
 Connect a 10 KOhm to 470 KOhm resistor between R+ and R